lawrennd/talks/_business/leadership-and-ai-luiss-mba.md

 <!-- TIMING: 15:15 -->
 \section{Exercise 3: The Horizon Scandal - Judgment Failures and Power Asymmetries}

-\notes{**Time: 15:15-15:45 (20 min group discussion + 10 min plenary)** - Analyze the Horizon scandal you read about at lunch.}
+\notes{**Time: 15:15-15:45 (20 min group discussion + 10 min plenary)** - Analyse the Horizon scandal you read about at lunch.}

 \notes{**Exercise Instructions:**

-Based on the Horizon scandal materials you read over lunch, discuss in your groups:

-**Key Discussion Questions:**
+The Horizon scandal at the UK Post Office represents one of the most significant failures of algorithmic governance in modern business history.
+Working in your groups, analyse this case through the lens of organizational decision-making:

+**The Situation:**
+- Horizon accounting system had bugs that created phantom shortfalls
+- Post Office prosecuted hundreds of sub-postmasters for theft/fraud
+- Human testimony (from sub-postmasters) was systematically discounted
+- Computer evidence was treated as infallible
+- Lives were destroyed, some sub-postmasters imprisoned
+- Took nearly 20 years for truth to emerge

 1. **Failures of Judgment**:
    - What were the critical moments when human judgment should have overridden the system?
    - Why didn't it happen?
-   - What organizational culture enabled this failure?
+   - What organisational culture enabled this failure?

 2. **Power Asymmetries**:
-   - How did power imbalances between the Post Office and sub-postmasters contribute?
+   - How did power imbalances between the Post Office, the digital systems, accountants, lawyers, politicians and sub-postmasters contribute?
    - Why was computer evidence trusted over human testimony?
    - Who had voice and who didn't?